samrat/ecstatic/README.md

 # ecstatic

-ecstatic creates static web pages and blog posts from Mustache templates(using clostache) and Markdown.
+ecstatic creates static web pages and blog posts from Hiccup templates and Markdown.
 Its written in Clojure.

 A tutorial can be found at the [Ecstatic homepage](http://samrat.me/ecstatic)